-Forgotten Women aims to make businesswomen from those suffering deep poverty around the world, so they can earn with their own hands, which in-turn will make them self-sufficient and protect their dignity.
+Forgotten Women aims to make businesswomen from those suffering deep poverty around the world, so they can earn with their own hands which in-turn will make them independent and protect their dignity.
 The purpose of our project is to enable women to escape the poverty trap for good.
 We believe in our hand-up policy and do not want women to be dependent on handouts every month.
-This initiative has a 95% success rate of women leaving the crippling poverty trap and not having to turn to desperate measures.
+This initiative has a 95% success rate of women leaving the crippling poverty trap and not having to turn to desperate measures including selling their bodies to put food on the table.

 Afghanistan: